adekolaolat/bods-liverpool-azure-data-engineering/README.md

 - Transport Authorities & City Planning need historical data used to make decisons to improve route planning, predict delays, and enhance public transport efficiency.

-- Bus Operators can leverage insights from analysis of the historical data to benchmark performance and make strategic decisions to gain a competitive edge or break monopoly in certain regions.
+- Bus Operators can leverage insights from analysis of the historical data to benchmark performance and make strategic decision that creates a competitive market, benefiting both businesses and consumers.

-- Help public transport users save money on tickets for routes with multiple operators, reduce travel time, and improve their commuting experience.
+- Help public transport users save money on tickets for routes with ,multiple operators, reduce travel time, and improve their commuting experience.

 ## Requirements